openhab/openhab-docs/developers/buildsystem.md

 The buildsystem is based on Maven.
 A very common tool for Java development.
-Maven is a convention centric, declarative system that is extensible via addional plugins.
+Maven is a convention centric, declarative system that is extensible via additional plugins.
 That means if you stick 100% to Mavens idea of a java project, your buildsystem instruction file is not longer than 10 lines.

 openHAB has a few extra requirements and we use about 10 additional plugins,